common-workflow-language/user_guide/src/introduction/basic-concepts.md

 tasks are isolated, and you must be explicit about your inputs and outputs.

-The benefit of explicitness and isolation are flexibility, portability, and
-scalability: tools and workflows described with CWL can transparently leverage technologies such as Docker and be used with CWL implementations from different vendors.
+The benefit of explicitness and isolation are flexibility, portability, and scalability.
+Tools and workflows described with CWL can transparently leverage technologies such as Docker and be used with CWL implementations from different vendors.